General Social Sciences

 Online General Social Sciences Programs

-In 2018-2019, 533 schools offered a social sciences program of some type.
+In the 2018-2019 academic year, 533 schools offered some type of general social sciences program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|